What is an Orthotic?

 - Flat Feet: Supports the foot by artificially giving the foot an arch.
 The foot’s arch acts like a shock absorber, and without it you can experience immense foot pain.

 - High Arches: Those with high arches put all their weight on the heel and ball of the foot.
-Orthotics help by more evenly redistributing the weight.
+Orthotics help by more evenly redistributing the body's weight.

 Sports and Orthotics

-When playing sports, you put tremendous strain on your muscles, tendons and ligaments.
-Orthotics are thus essential tools for athletes, used by everyone from LeBron James to David Bechkam.
-Looks look at why athletes wear orthotics
+When playing sports, you put tremendous strain on your muscles, tendons, and ligaments.
+Orthotics are thus essential tools used by athletes, from LeBron James to David Beckham.

 With sports like basketball or tennis, you experience repetitive strain on hard ground.
 Orthotics have cushioning material that distributes the load across the foot.
 Additional arch support also acts like a cushioning spring, increasing propulsion as you complete the gait.